andrewjeminchoi/ajchoi.xyz/content/blog/hack-the-hackathon.md

 ## Parting thoughts

-I actually don't care much about winning [^4] at hackathons, but there will be times when you feel like you got robbed at them.
+I actually don't care much about winning [^4], but there will be times when you feel like you got robbed at hackathons.
 I can assure you that you can easily bounce back from it (we did it four times!), and it will help you come up with better hacks.
 It's also important to lose gracefully and hack with integrity, as the hackathon world is a small place with big ideas.
 But as they say, the real prize is always [the friends we made along the way](https://knowyourmeme.com/memes/maybe-the-real-treasure-was-the-friends-we-made-along-the-way) 😏.

 Discussions welcomed on [Github](https://github.com/andrewjeminchoi/ajchoi.xyz/issues/new/choose).